sb852/kaggle/README.md

 #  Future directions

 The randomized hyperparamter search was only run for two hours on a quad-core i7 laptop.
 A better final score is likely if the hyperparameter search is run for a longer time.
+We could improve the hyperparameter search by using a genetic algorithms approach.

 A more diverse set of classifiers could also be tested including logistic regression, svr and neural networks.